Persistence & recovery

 - Atomic writes — snapshots are written to a temp file and renamed.
 Partial writes are impossible on a crash because the rename is atomic at the filesystem level.

-- Timestamped rotation — workspace snapshots are written with timestamps, and multiple recent timestamps are retained.
+- Timestamped rotation — project snapshots are written with timestamps, and multiple recent timestamps are retained.
 If the latest snapshot is corrupt, atrium can fall back to the previous one.

 0600, state files and directories are 0700.